amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 fpn_channels = 64
 ```

-The BiFPN Layer implementation is the glue/adhesive that binds `FNode`, `FpnCombine`, `ResampleFeatureMap` and everything that we've learnt so far together.
+The BiFPN Layer implementation is the glue that binds the `FNode`, `FpnCombine`, `ResampleFeatureMap` classes together.
 Let's see how?

 Inside the `__init__` method, we iterate over the `Nodes`.
 For each node, `combine` is an instance of `FpnCombine` and `after_combine` is a `SeparableConv2d` nn Module.
-Next, we create a `FNode` for each of the `Node`s inside the `fpn_config` which each `FNode` having it's own `combine` and `after_combine` values as each `Node` accepts inputs from different `Node`s that are at different levels.
+Next, we create a `FNode` for each of the `Node`s inside the `fpn_config` with each `FNode` having it's own `combine` and `after_combine` values.

-Finally, in the `forward` method, where the input `x` should be the 5 feature maps for level P3-P7, we pass them through each node and append the outputs.
+Finally, in the `forward` method, where the input `x` is list of feature maps from levels **P3**-**P7**, is passed through to each node and we append the outputs.
 Finally, we return the last 5 outputs (feature maps), that are then passed on to another `BiFpnLayer` which does the same thing again.

-> Take a sigh of relief - we have already covered the bulk of the EfficientDet Network.
-Only the simple things remain now.
+> If this sounds confusing, then please feel free to reach out to me.
+I will share the solution.
+But I really want you to think about what I have stated above.
+It's better if you spend some time trying to think about it than just asking me for the solution that explains this.

 ## BiFPN
 Having already understood how to implement the `BiFPN Layer`, let's now look at how to implement the `BiFPN` network.
 It's really a simple case of having multiple `BiFPN layers` inside a single `BiFPN` network.